- ⬇ Free Download

 -

-Fill in project detailsEnter your project name, manager, and background in the header section.
+Fill in project detailsEnter your project name, manager, and objective in the header section.
+Grey cells auto-calculate — only edit white cells.

 -

-Define your tasksList all tasks in the Task Details table with start dates, end dates, and assigned team members.
+Define your tasksList all tasks in the Task Table with start dates, end dates, and assigned team members.
+Use the phase rows to organize by project stage.

 -